Flax Eggs are the perfect vegan egg substitute for baking. They require only 2 ingredients and can be whipped up in minutes.

 - Combine flax meal and warm water in bowl.

-- Allow to sit for 5-minutes (or up to 30-minutes) to gel-up and become an egg white consistency.
+- Whisk together vigorously.
+Allow it to sit for 5-minutes (or up to 30-minutes) to gel-up and become an egg white consistency.

 - Use in baking recipes.
 One flax egg = one regular egg.